top of page

 The mugs came in handy to catch water.

-Meanwhile we were invited by our neighbors to sit in their party tent and be dry.
+Meanwhile, we were invited by our neighbors to sit in their party tent and be dry.
 They were cycling people, but more car-cycling-people, people who go cycling somewhere by car.
 The man told us he once went 108 km/h on his bike, which made Bram jealous.
-Back at the socks the door didn't open again.
+Back at the socks, the door didn't open again.
 The washing machine really didn't make sense.

 Dinner was again potatoes, this time with peas and beans.
 Those came in a can.
 My pocket knife had a can opener, but it didn't work because it was blunt.
 Bram kept hitting the knife with a rock until the can had a tear big enough for the carrots to come out.
-My cheap pocket knife was ready for the garbage after that but at least we had something to eat.
-We stayed in the tv room for a while before going to bed.
+My cheap pocket knife was ready for the garbage afterward, but at least we had something to eat.
+We stayed in the TV room for a while before going to bed.

 Distance cycled : 0 km